 - Reports made regarding a hostile work environment and how they were remedied.

-Additionally, we prepare your employees for interviews undertaken by these agencies.
+Additionally, our Florida employment law attorneys prepare your employees for interviews undertaken by these agencies.

 - Employee productivity,

 - Workplace safety,